2025–26 USM Alger season: Background

-As part of the implementation of instructions issued by Saïd Sayoud, Minister of Transport, regarding the management and restructuring of USM Alger, a club affiliated with Groupe SERPORT, the club officially signed a work contract on July 17, 2025, with Saïd Allik, appointing him as Sporting General Manager.
-This appointment falls within a new strategic approach aimed at reviving the club on solid professional foundations, by strengthening its structure with experienced and competent profiles capable of making a tangible impact on the club’s sporting management.
-Allik has been granted full authority over the recruitment file, reflecting the club’s strong confidence in his extensive experience and in-depth knowledge of the team’s inner workings.
-This move is expected to contribute to reorganizing the sporting sector, ensuring rational and efficient management in line with the club’s short and long term objectives.
+Following instructions from Saïd Sayoud, Minister of Transport, regarding the management of USM Alger, a club affiliated with Groupe SERPORT, the club signed a contract on July 17, 2025, with Saïd Allik as Sporting General Manager.
+This appointment is part of a restructuring of the club's sporting management.
+Allik has authority over recruitment.
+This move is intended to organize the sporting sector according to the club's objectives.

 On July 22, 2025, Algeria A' national team coach Madjid Bougherra revealed the 26-player list for the 2025 African Nations Championship (CHAN), set to take place this summer in East Africa.
-Among the selected players, five players from USM Alger have made the squad, highlighting the club’s strong representation in the national team.
+Among the selected players, five players from USM Alger have made the squad, highlighting the club's strong representation in the national team.
 The players are: Saâdi Radouani, Adam Alilet, Ilyes Chetti, Zakaria Draoui, Mehdi Merghem and Diaa Eddine Mechid.

 On July 26, 2025, USM Alger's management condemned the spread of false information on social media, falsely presented as official club statements.
 The club criticized the use of an old logo, legally banned by court ruling, in these fake posts.
-Such actions are deemed harmful and illegal, undermining the team’s efforts.
+Such actions are deemed harmful and illegal, undermining the team's efforts.
 The club emphasized that it continues to work calmly and professionally to build a strong squad.
 Supporters are urged to rely only on official club sources for accurate information.
-Legal action may be taken against those who damage the club’s image or visual identity.
+Legal action may be taken against those who damage the club's image or visual identity.